pdf-tools/components-code-sample-hub/README.md

 # PDF Tools Sample Code Repository

-This repository contains sample code for the **PDF Tools SDK** and the **Toolbox Addon**, providing implementations for various use cases across multiple programming languages.
+This repository contains sample codes for the **PDF Tools SDK** and the **Toolbox Addon**, providing implementations for various use cases across multiple programming languages.
 It is designed to help developers integrate PDF functionalities into their applications with ease.

 ---